nice-digital/teamcity-build-number/README.md

 Designed to be run as a build step within a TeamCity pipeline.
 It accesses system properties via `env.TEAMCITY_BUILD_PROPERTIES_FILE` but needs others passed in as arguments (see [options](#options) below).

 This can be used as a cross-platform replacement for the 'GitFlow' PowerShell build step.

+## Local development

+Use the _example_ folder for local development and testing.

 ## Build number format